BlossomiShymae/RiotBlossom/BlossomiShymae.RiotBlossomDocs/content/get-started/asp-net-core.md

 - Reading the official Riot Games Developer Documentation and Policies
 - Visual Studio 2022 with ASP.NET and web development workloads

-## Create a ASP.NET Core Web API project
+## Create an ASP.NET Core Web API project

 Open Visual Studio 2022 and select **Create a new project**: